Micheles111/Final-ASE-Project/README.md

 check/modify my profile - Si
 be safe about my account data - Creo que si see the overall card collection - Si view the details of a card - 1.
-Si pero quiero perfeccionarlo hacinedo una pagina por cada carta puede ser una option o un añadido para meterle algo de nuevo texto start a new game - Si select the subset of cards - Si select a card - Si
+Si, check if they like it start a new game - Si select the subset of cards - Si select a card - Si